Down Syndrome

 Preventing serious medical conditions is the cornerstone of the care we provide.
 Our ongoing care for your child includes preventive screenings, thyroid testing, monitoring of development, and early intervention services.
 We help coordinate care to be sure your child receives regular hearing checks, vision checks, cardiology testing, and referral to other specialists as needed.

-People with Down syndrome are often able to understand more than they can express.
-Speech therapy can improve their communication skills and give them ways to communicate more fully at home, at school, and in group settings.
+Often, people with Down syndrome can understand more than they can express.
+Differences in motor strength and coordination can also affect speech clarity.
+Speech therapy can help improve communication skills and provide tools for your child to communicate better at home, at school, and in the community.
+Feeding and/or swallowing difficulties are common in children with Down Syndrome.

 Nutritional Support